kubernetes/minikube/site/content/en/docs/commands/start.md

       --kvm-numa-count int                Simulate numa node count in minikube, supported numa node count range is 1-8 (kvm2 driver only) (default 1)
-      --kvm-qemu-uri string               The KVM QEMU connection URI. (kvm2 driver only) (default "qemu:///system") --listen-address string             IP Address to use to expose ports (docker and podman driver only) --memory string                     Amount of RAM to allocate to Kubernetes (format: <number>[<unit>], where unit = b, k, m or g).
+      --kvm-qemu-uri string               The KVM QEMU connection URI. (kvm2 driver only) (default "qemu:///system") --listen-address string             IP Address to use to expose ports (docker and podman driver only) --listen-apiserver-port int         Port that apiserver exposed (docker and podman driver only).
+Use it with --listen-address=0.0.0.0(for remote access) --apiserver-ips=HostIP(for certificate).
+      --memory string                     Amount of RAM to allocate to Kubernetes (format: <number>[<unit>], where unit = b, k, m or g).
       --mount                             This will start the mount daemon and automatically mount files into minikube.
       --mount-string string               The argument to pass the minikube mount command on start.